-Capacity modeling essentials: Understanding past performance and forecasting the future
+Capacity modelling essentials: Understanding past performance and forecasting the future

 Are you more of a visual learner?
 You can check out all the slides from Shane’s presentation here.

-Sample slide from the capacity and cost per hire modeling presentation
+Sample slide from the capacity and cost per hire modelling presentation

-Shane breaks down capacity modeling into two major categories: determining your historical productivity and predicting future performance.
+Shane breaks down capacity modelling into two major categories: determining your historical productivity and predicting future performance.
 Let’s look at each in more detail.

 Part 1: Determine Your Historical Productivity

 Begin by deciding how you’ll group your data.
-Some points to consider include what you think the business will want to see, how your recruiting team is organized and how organizations are grouped for budgeting purposes.
+Some points to consider include what you think the business will want to see, how your recruiting team is organised and how organisations are grouped for budgeting purposes.
 If you’re unsure where to start, Shane recommends copying your finance team’s hierarchy.
 You’ll also want to separate outliers such as difficult hires, university hires/interns and executives.

 Sample slide of decide how to group you data

-Sample slide of summarize your signs by quarter
+Sample slide of summarise your signs by quarter

-Sample slides from the capacity and cost per hire modeling presentation
+Sample slides from the capacity and cost per hire modelling presentation

 Once you have the percentages, you can sum up the fractions of recruiters and sourcers working on each group.
 For this step, Shane excludes managers and coordinators.

-Sample slides from the capacity and cost per hire modeling presentation
+Sample slides from the capacity and cost per hire modelling presentation

-Sample slides from the capacity and cost per hire modeling presentation
+Sample slides from the capacity and cost per hire modelling presentation

 At this point, you’ll have a pretty good sense of where you’ve been spending your time, how productive you’ve been with that time and where it’s easier and harder to hire by group.